-Organising literary events is a creative practise unto itself.
-The field of live literature is central to my work, and I aim to break new ground and establish new potentialities for the act.
-I’ve organised over 250 events since 2011, with over 600 poets and artists, and I’ve been supported by 23 funding bodies including Arts Council England, Jerwood Charitable Foundation, British Council, Arts Council Wales, Creative Scotland, Conaculta, Creative Ireland & more, and been commissioned by numerous institutions including Wellcome Collection, Austrian Cultural Forum, The British Museum, working in over 20 countries around the world.
+Organising literary art events is a creative practise unto itself, the field of live literature has ground that can easily be broken - I've tried to establish new potentialities for the act.
+I’ve organised over 300 events since 2011, with over 600 poets and artists, and I’ve been supported by 23 funding bodies including Arts Council England, Jerwood Charitable Foundation, British Council, Arts Council Wales, Creative Scotland, Conaculta, Creative Ireland & more, and been commissioned by numerous institutions including Wellcome Collection, Austrian Cultural Forum, The British Museum, working in over 20 countries around the world.

 My project, Enemies, seeks to use collaboration as a means of building new global communities of writers and encouraging fundamentally new, and relevant, ways of writing.
 It also aims to overturn the historical mode of the poetry reading, which is rarely innovated.
 I have also worked to pioneer commission-based readings, innovative touring programs and have explored the wider arts field in curating multiple exhibitions and extended projects in the field of neuroscience and neuroaesthetics.